mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/create-an-oas-api.md

 description: ""
 ---

-This step-by-step tutorial will guide you through the process of creating a Tyk OAS API using the Tyk Operator in your Kubernetes environment.
-The Tyk Operator allows you to manage your APIs declaratively, utilizing the `TykOasApiDefinition` custom resource.
+This step-by-step tutorial will guide you through the process of creating a Tyk OAS API using Tyk Operator in your Kubernetes environment.
+Tyk Operator allows you to manage your APIs declaratively, utilizing the `TykOasApiDefinition` custom resource.

 ## Prerequisites
 Before you begin, ensure you have the following: